Faith has obviously been someone’s pampered pet, but she is now in need of a new family to love … and a sofa to lay on.

 Picked up as a stray July 31, 2019 and never claimed, Faith is in search of a loving home.
 After having been at Animal Control for too long, Dr. Sandra Manes DVM pulled her, to be sure she was safe, and asked Piney Mountain to foster her.
-Faith is overweight and in need of some serenity.
-We will address both of those issues.
+Faith was overweight and in need of some serenity.
+We have been addressing both of those issues.

 Detailed notes on this foster dog’s progress are posted below the summary.

 Dog to Dog Behavior

 Dog to People Behavior